GeoYS/Quam/README.md

   iii.
 Under Local Git Repositories, click clone.
 Enter in the GitHub URL, then select a (temporary) location to store the repo.

   iv.
-Now create a project, call it Quam or whatever.
+Now create a new HTML with Typescript project, call it Quam or whatever.
 File > New > Project... > OK.
 No settings need be changed.

   v.
 Open up file explorer.
 Copy and paste the src and assets folders into the nested Quam folder (ie. second level).